coolbeevip/langchain_plantuml/README.md

 llm_chain.predict(human_input="Not too bad - how are you?")

 plantuml_content = callback_handler.export_uml_content()
-with open("example-activity-diagram.puml", "w") as f:
+with open("example.puml", "w") as f:
     for line in plantuml_content:
         f.write(str(line) + "\n")
 ```